leo8198/gutendexapi/readme.md

 ## Tests

 Run tests using pytest.
 The docker containers should be UP before you start running the tests.
+You also should export the following env variable in your current environment (outside the container).

+- DATABASE_URL=postgresql://postgres:leotarla@localhost:5432/postgres <br>

+Now, run the tests: <br>

 `pytest tests/`